massimocaprinali/cloud-foundry-public/custom_domains.md

   * EU-GB - `custom-domain.eu-gb.cf.cloud.ibm.com`
   * AU-SYD - `custom-domain.au-syd.cf.cloud.ibm.com`

-## Accessing your application
+## Accessing your app
 {: #access-app}

-In a browser, enter the following URL to access your application, where `hostname` is your host name, and `mydomain` is your domain name:
+In a browser, enter the following URL to access your app, where `hostname` is your host name, and `mydomain` is your domain name:
 ```
 http://hostname.mydomain
 ```